sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 ~~~~~~~~~~~~~~~~~~

 QQ plots provide a nice way to informally check the normality of your
-data, but sometimes you’ll want to do something a bit more formal and
+data, but sometimes you will want to do something a bit more formal and
 the **Shapiro-Wilk test** (:ref:`Shapiro & Wilk, 1965 <Shapiro_1965>`)
-is probably what you’re looking for.\ [#]_ As you’d expect, the null
+is probably what you are looking for.\ [#]_ As you would expect, the null
 hypothesis being tested is that a set of *N* observations is normally
 distributed.

 The test statistic that it calculates is conventionally denoted as
-*W*, and it’s calculated as follows.
+*W*, and it is calculated as follows.
 First, we sort the
 observations in order of increasing size, and let *X*\ :sub:`1` be the
 smallest value in the sample, *X*\ :sub:`2` be the second smallest and so
 on.
 Then the value of *W* is given by